Joystream/joystream/README.md

 # Repository Index

-This is the set of key repos to which this document refers:
+This is the set of active repos to which this document refers:

 ## Products and Nodes